mkwok47/quant_portfolio/README.md

 # Portfolio
 Samples of code I wrote and use for personal algorithmic trading activities.
-Main APIs I work with are Alpaca and TDA.
+Main APIs I work with are Alpaca Markets and TD Ameritrade.
 I intentionally leave out novel / useful findings for obvious reasons.

 Data Functionalities:
 1. minute_functions.py: functions that assist with researching and backtesting at the minutely-level